Who are Orientation Leaders?

-Orientation Leaders are eager to share their enthusiasm for the university with incoming students and their families.
-Since 1985, Orientation Leaders have served as mentors, resources and role models for New Gamecocks.
-They take on the responsibility of representing the University of South Carolina and sharing Gamecock pride with over 6,500 new students and 5,000 family members.
+Orientation Leaders are integral parts of New Student Orientation at the University of South Carolina.
+Since 1985 they have served as mentors, resources, and role models for incoming Gamecocks, all while creating a tight-knit community of leaders amongst themselves.
+They have the responsibility of representing the university and sharing Gamecock pride with over 6,500 new students and 5,000 family members each year.

-The Office of New Student Orientation expects that Orientation Leaders will:
+The Office of New Student Orientation expects Orientation Leaders to:

 - Assist with our initiatives and those of the university, including New Student Convocation, recruitment and move-in events.